Graduate Assistantship Program

 Please note: Your contract may be terminated at any time if your work is unsatisfactory.

 If you and the professor/administrator cannot work together, we will do our best to find another professor with whom you can work, however; we cannot guarantee another assignment or a suitable match.

-10 hours of work - $1,275 for one semester - 6 credits tuition each semester
+10 hours of work per week for 15 weeks - $2,250 per semester and 3 credits tuition per semester

 V. Can I work for the summer semesters?

 Graduate assistantships are not offered for the summer semesters.